Sonant Voice Conferencing

 Please review the security reminders prior to use, especially if you use an obsolete version of Windows, including Windows 7 or Windows XP.
 These are no longer supported by Microsoft and should no longer be used.
 Security updates are no longer provided, making these versions of Windows a significant risk.

 The only supported version of Windows is Windows 10.
 Do not use older versions of Windows.

-Windows: First, uninstall the old Sonant program.
+Windows: First, uninstall any old Sonant program.
 Next, double-click the newly downloaded program, and follow the installation wizard.

 Mac: Delete any existing Sonant icon from your Applications folder.
 Also, drag the Sonant icon off of your dock.
 Now double-click the newly downloaded Sonant file.
-Drag both the Green and the Blue icons into your Applications folder.
+Drag the Blue icon into your Applications folder.

 Sonant leads you through a setup wizard the first time you run it.
 Please read each screen carefully, and adjust the sliders as instructed.
 Pay special attention to the following:

 – Specify a “Push-to-Talk” key –> Click in this field, then tap the CONTROL key.
 Then continue on from this screen.